-Autumn offers a wide range of photographic opportunities, especially for those who love colors and moody days.
+Autumn offers a wide range of photographic opportunities for those who love colorful but moody days.
 With the quickly changing scenery, colorful landscapes and shorter days, it’s not hard to understand why it’s the favorite season of so many photographers.

 #1 Photograph during the Golden Hour

-Our first tip isn’t only applicable in autumn.
-In fact, it’s a valuable advice for landscape photography in general: take advantage of the Golden Hour.
+My first tip isn’t only applicable in autumn.
+In fact, it’s valuable advice for landscape photography in general: take advantage of the Golden Hour.

-There’s no doubt that a blue sky can be a good contrast to the yellow or orange trees but, unfortunately, the light quickly gets too harsh during daytime which leads to the image losing the soft glow you want to achieve.
+There’s no doubt that a blue sky can be a good contrast to the yellow or orange trees but, unfortunately, the light quickly gets too harsh during the daytime.
+This makes it nearly impossible to get the soft glow you want to achieve.

-In other words, getting up early or staying out late to photograph while the sun is at a low position in the sky is ideal for autumn photography.
+That being said, getting up early or staying out late to photograph while the sun is at a low position in the sky is going to help achieve that nice soft glow and little extra ‘pop’ in the autumn colors.

 #2 Fog and overcast days can be just as good

-Here in Norway, similarly to many other places, autumn isn’t a season where you can expect sunshine every day.
-The days are getting shorter and the weather is changing quickly.
-This normally means a lot of rain, fog and gray days.
+Autumn isn’t a season where you can expect sunshine every day.
+At least not here in Northern Norway.
+Days are getting shorter and the weather is changing quickly, which normally means a lot of rain, fog and gray days.

 Lakes, woods, rivers and streams are good subjects for photography during overcast or foggy days.
-The light is still ideal during the Golden Hours but these days are more forgiving and it’s easier to capture interesting images at other hours of the day as well.
+As mentioned above, the light is still ideal during the Golden Hours but these days are more forgiving and it’s easier to capture interesting images at other hours of the day as well.

 Look for scenes that stick out from the surroundings.
 In the image above, the bright orange leaves and the red heather was a great contrast to the gray and dull background.
 The color separation makes the tree stick out even more and it’s no doubt that it’s the main subject of the image.